 An increased intake of sugar-sweetened beverages is linked to many oral health problems.
 Many studies have established a relationship between dental erosion and caries and soft drinks.
 The acids and sugars present in the beverages have both acidogenic and cariogenic potential that can cause dental caries and potential enamel erosion.

 The most common source of the acids is soft drinks like cola and the cariogenicity of cola is more than that of milk and sucrose.3 Soft drinks and soda can cause permanent damage to the enamel.
-Soda is extremely acidic and the harmful
+Soda is extremely acidic and the harmful chemicals present in it can cause even greater damage to your teeth than sugars found in candies.

 Long-term consumption of caffeinated and uncaffeinated soft drinks appears to have bone catabolic effects.
 The incidence of bone fractures due to osteoporosis is increasing.
 Some studies indicate that consumption of soft drinks might affect bone mineral density (BMD) and the risk of bone fractures, especially in girls.
 Since almost 90 percent of total bone mineral content (BMC) is generated before the age of 17 in females, adolescence is the most important period of bone mass accretion in a lifetime.